Background Image Alternative Text: Woman stares at book

 History

-The committee investigated similar programs around the nation, tailoring their proposal to meet the needs of MSU.
-The idea of a program focused on women’s contributions and struggles represented a distinct departure from the traditional mission of a land-grant university primarily focused on agriculture and engineering, where women were relegated to support roles.
-There was some resistance from men faculty, but the committee soldiered on and presented the proposal to the Vice President for Academic Affairs in 1978.
+Later that year, Dr. Margaret Murray (English) began chairing a committee established to create a proposal for the Women’s Studies Program.
+The idea of a program focused on women’s contributions and struggles represented a distinct departure from the traditional mission of a land-grant university primarily focused on agriculture and engineering.
+The committee investigated similar programs around the nation, tailoring their proposal to meet the needs of MSU students.
+The committee presented the proposal to the Vice President for Academic Affairs in 1978.

 Following Dr. Bryant’s retirement, there have been ten successive Directors, each with her or his own contributions to the Program.
 These include the following: